What Is a Solder Bridge? Best Practices in PCB Design

 If you plan to use solder bridge jumpers in your PCB layout, remember that they should not be reused, meaning they should not be repeatedly soldered and opened.
 You might get away with multiple placements and removals of a 0 Ohm resistor since you aren’t drawing solder across a gap on the PCB surface, but these should also not be reused.

-If you know, you will need to open and close jumpers repeatedly, use SMD jumper pins.
-You can then pull off the jumper as needed.
+If you know, you will need to open and close PCB jumpers repeatedly, use SMD jumper pins.
+You can then pull off the jumper design as needed.
 This is a good strategy when designing a first-run prototype, and you need to experiment with different operating modes or peripherals.
-You can still use standard solder bridge jumpers and jumper pins in the same layout.
+You can still use standard solder bridge jumpers and PCB jumper pins in the same layout.
 Plastic jumpers are also useful for peripherals that will connect to your board over a pin header.
-You might not need to use a solder bridge jumper, depending on your routing and layout.
+You might not need to use one, depending on your routing and layout.

-If you want a convenient way to include solder bridge jumper designs in your PCB, try using the powerful CAD tools in Altium Designer®.
+If you want a convenient way to include solder bridge jumper designs in your PCB bridge, try using the powerful CAD tools in Altium Designer®.
 Altium Designer on Altium 365 delivers an unprecedented amount of integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.

 We have only scratched the surface of "what is a solder bridge jumper," and it's all possible to do with Altium Designer on Altium 365.
 You can check the product page for a more in-depth feature description or one of the On-Demand Webinars